zippy0626/card-pt-script/README.md

 Exercises should be done with minimal time in between cards (1-5 seconds)<br>

 You can PT alone, or with a group.
 If with a group, you will hold a plank until everyone is done with the current exercise.
 When everyone is holding a plank position, you can move on to the next card.<br>

+The goal is to complete the whole deck, or at least get through 40 cards.<br>

+This should be a maximum effort activity.
+Try to maintain good form throughout.

+Good luck and hydrate!